RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/01 Felix & Herbert/felix_&_herbert.md

         end
 ```

-+ Add a new costume into Herbert by selecting Herbert, going into the Costumes section, and clicking the `Choose costume from Library button ` {.block .lightgrey}.
++ Add a new costume into Herbert by selecting Herbert, going into the Costumes section, and clicking the `Choose costume from Library button ` {.blocklightgrey}.
 Select the **fantasy/ghost2-a** costume.

 + Make the costume smaller by clicking on it in the Paint Editor, and dragging the box that appears, to resize it.